NabiKAZ/Instagram-API-wiki/How-to-write-correctly-in-Github.md

 ```
 **My List:**
 - This guide is so cool
-- Welcome to WhatsAPI Official
+- Welcome to Instagram API
 - Other things
 ```